FieryCod/holy-lambda/doc/1-02-getting-started.md

                              ... }
       ```

       - Locate `:infra` and set the `:region` to one of your choosing.
-This is where we'll create some intermediate assets and will ultimately deploy the lambda to in AWS.
+This is where `holy-lambda` will create some intermediate assets in S3, and will ultimately deploy the Lambda function to in AWS.

       ```clojure
                              :infra